breimanntools/aaanalysis/CONTRIBUTING.rst

   pytest

 This will execute all the test cases in the tests/ directory.
+Check out our `README on testing <https://github.com/breimanntools/aaanalysis/tree/master/tests/README_TESTING.txt>`.

 Pull Requests